Driving With Children Present in Boston

 Within two days, one young Brockton resident suffered injury after a vehicle struck him while walking his bicycle across the street.
 Another youth, a 12-year-old boy, lost his life while roller-blading and getting hit by a tractor-trailer.
 These pedestrian-related accidents are all too common in Massachusetts.
-With school starting back up again, youth pedestrian safety in particular should be a top priority among lawmakers and parents sending their kids back to the classroom.
+With school starting back up again, youth pedestrian safety, in particular, should be a top priority among lawmakers and parents sending their kids back to the classroom according to our Boston car accident lawyers.

 While drivers should be careful at all times, heightened awareness is required when driving in or near school zones.
 Children can be particularly susceptible to darting into the road or going unnoticed due to their small stature.
 These characteristics, coupled with unsafe driving, led to an announcement by the National Highway Traffic Safety Administration (NHTSA) that by May 2018 new laws would effectively require back up cameras in every vehicle.